- Food and Cooking»

-Not all allergens need to be highlighted but fourteen of the most common MUST be.
+Not all allergens need to be highlighted but fourteen of the most common MUST be to comply with food allergen labeling requirements which came into force on 14th December 2014.
 Many establishments provide this information by way of a Customer Information File which patrons can request prior to ordering their meal.
 The information can be provided verbally but must be verifiable in writing in some way.

-The regulations came into force on 13th December 2014 and apply to all food that is sold to the general public.
+The Food Information for Consumers Regulation (EU) No.1169/2011 came into force on 13th December 2014 and apply to all food that is sold to the general public.
 Cafes, restaurants, hotels and even church halls must comply.
 It is no longer acceptable to state that foods may contain allergens, a definite answer is required.
 Information can be supplied verbally but the customer must be sign posted to written information.